fastruby/blog/_posts/2019-11-04-intruducing-skunk-stink-score-calculator.md

 I seriously hope that you can use the Stink Score as the compass to move your team in the right direction.
-You should be able to use the Stink Score as a compass to gradually pay off technical debt.
+You should be able to use the Stink Score as a compass to gradually pay off technical debt:

+- Writing tests which increase code coverage will improve the Stink Score
+- Refactoring complex files will improve the Stink Score

-Skunk will show you your location in the map of technical debt.
+Skunk will show you your location in _the map of technical debt_.
 It will also show you a few paths to take to get to a better place.
 You will be able to prioritize the paths and pick one to pay off technical debt.

 What do you think about this new metric for technical debt?
 Would you use it next time you need to evaluate legacy code?

-Please let me know in the comments below or come talk to me at [RubyConf 2019](https://www.rubyconf.org) (I'll be speaking about
-[this topic at the conference](https://www.rubyconf.org/program#session-876))
+Please let me know in the comments below or come talk to me at [RubyConf 2019](https://www.rubyconf.org) (I'll be speaking about [this topic at the conference](https://www.rubyconf.org/program#session-876))